ircv3/ircv3-specifications/extensions/sts.md

 ### Setting an STS persistence policy with a duration

-A server tells a client that is already connected securely that the client must only use secure connections for roughly 6 months.
+A server tells a secure client to only use secure connections for roughly 6 months.

     Secure Client: CAP LS 302
            Server: CAP * LS :draft/sts=duration=15552000